katepilled/pixelpet/README.md

 1. As a new user, I can register an account.
 2. As an existing user, I can log into my account on the website.
-3. As a user, I can hatch my own pixipet.
+3. As a user, I can hatch my own pixelpet.
-4. As a user, I can name my pixipet.
+4. As a user, I can name my pixelpet.
-5. As a user, I can feed, clean, and play with my pixipet to ensure its wellbeing.
+5. As a user, I can feed, clean, and play with my pixelpet to ensure its wellbeing.
-6. As a user, I can check on the stats of my pixipet to see if it is in good condition.
+6. As a user, I can check on the stats of my pixelpet to see if it is in good condition.
-7. As a user, I can delete my current pixipet and hatch a new one if I wish.
+7. As a user, I can delete my current pixelpet and hatch a new one if I wish.

 ## Research Topics